Creamy Cajun Shrimp Pasta

 If you’ve been reading here for a while, you know I’m ALL about the easy dinner ideas.
 It doesn’t get much simpler than this creamy cajun shrimp pasta!
 The whole thing is ready in about 30 minutes and tastes incredible, you can’t beat that!

 more favorite shrimp recipes

-If you try this creamy cajun shrimp pasta recipe, let me know!
+If you try this recipe, let me know!
 Leave a comment and if your family loves this recipe as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
 It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 - 1 pound pasta (rigatoni, spaghetti, penne or any other favorite)